What is needed to participate / join?

 No; students will always be riding in groups with a coach leading and sweeping (following the group) during practices.
 The older, more experienced varsity riders may lead their groups, but there will be at least one matched experienced adult rider in that group as well.
 During races, the coaches will not be out on the course with your child, but there will be course marshals strategically placed throughout the course as well as sweepers who will follow the racers to make sure that everyone is ok.
 Safety at practice and at the races is always top priority!

 When are practices?

 While clinics and opportunities to ride as a team may be offered through the year (weather permitting), mid-summer is when Chesterfield Chain Gang team practices for the fall NICA series begin.
-Practice is generally held twice (sometimes 3 times) a week (location TBA); during the week & once on the weekend - typically Wednesdays and Sundays though open to change with coach schedules.
+Practice is generally held 2-3 times a week (location TBA); during the week & once on the weekend dependant on coach schedules.
 Advanced riders may have additional practice opportunities.
 Practice continues through the race series, concluding after the last race.
 Practice times may vary for the spring season.

 What are the costs?